Easy Tuna Noodle Casserole Recipe (Kids LOVE This!)

 Step 3: Add soup and milk

-Add the can of cream of celery soup (don’t add water — use it undiluted) and 1 cup of milk directly to the mac and cheese in the baking dish.
-Stir well until everything is combined and smooth.
+Add the can of cream of celery soup (don’t add water; use it undiluted) and 1 cup of milk straight to the mac and cheese in the baking dish.
+Stir until the mixture is smooth and well combined.
+At this point, the mixture will look a bit loose and that is perfectly okay.
+It will thicken while baking.

 Step 4: Fold in the tuna